almomaa/almomaa/README.md

 ### 👋 About me

-I am an Assistant Professor of Data Science & Mathematics and Program Coordinator of Data Science at **Embry-Riddle Aeronautical University**, and an Advisory Member at **Root Dynamix, LLC**.
+I am an Assistant Professor of Data Science & Mathematics and Program Coordinator of Data Science at **Embry-Riddle Aeronautical University**.
 I work at the intersection of applied mathematics, data science, and engineering, building models that are interpretable, identifiable, and robust, even when the data is noisy, sparse, or limited.

-My work bridges federally funded research (AFRL, NSF, ONR, ARO) and hands-on industry engineering, where much of my optimization and systems work shipped as working solutions rather than publications.
+My work bridges federally funded research and hands-on industry engineering, where much of my optimization and systems work shipped as working solutions rather than publications.

 ### 🔬 What I work on